 Our second concern above was that since fixing a foliation amounts to a restriction to a particular sector of the solution space of general relativity there is a danger that it might have undesirable consequences with regard to the empirical adequacy and/or predictive power of the theory.
 This concern is directly analogous to that discussed in §4.2 regarding the restriction to globally hyperbolic solutions that is entailed by moving to the canonical formalism.
 In essence, so far as it relates to canonical general relativity, the shape dynamics approach amounts to the introduction of the restriction that as well as being globally hyperbolic solutions must be CMC foliable.
 According to Gomes et al. (2011) this is a weak restriction since it 'includes the vast majority of physically interesting solutions to Einstein's equations while excluding many physically uninteresting solutions'.
-Thus, one may be able to argue that empirically nothing has been lost - certainly we are able to retain the solutions most relevant to currently observed empirical phenomena since the Schwarzschild, FRW, Reissner-Nordström and Kerr-Newman solutions are all CMC foliable (at least so long as we exclude the areas within the event horizon of black hole solutions).
-Furthermore, as was argued above for the canonical general relativity and the hyperbolic solution case, we are not invoking an ad-hoc philosophical principle in order to exclude these solutions but rather a theory derived from definite physical principles (in this case 3D scale invariance).
+Thus, one may be able to argue that empirically nothing has been lost - certainly we are able to retain the solutions most relevant to currently observed empirical phenomena since the Schwarzschild, FRW, Reissner-Nordström and Kerr-Newman solutions are all CMC foliable.
+Furthermore, as was argued above for canonical general relativity and the hyperbolic solution case, we are not invoking an ad-hoc philosophical principle in order to exclude these solutions but rather a theory derived from definite physical principles (in this case 3D scale invariance).
 A more forceful response to this worry is to convert this supposed empirical deficiency into a prediction.
 Since the restriction to CMC foliable spacetimes can be seen as a consequence of shape dynamics, we may argue that it is providing us with a falsifiable statement about the world that goes beyond those provided by conventional general relativity.
-Additionally, it also in a sense offers us an explanation why our universe does not manifest phenomena relevant to non-CMC foliable solutions - if they are nomologically possible, why do we not find them or approximations to them in nature?
+Additionally, it also in a sense offers us an explanation why our universe does not manifest phenomena relevant to non-CMC foliable solutions - if they are nonologically possible, why do we not find them or approximations to them in nature?
 Admittedly, as independent arguments for preferring shape dynamics over traditional general relativity these are not altogether convincing lines of reasoning, but their adoption certainly seems enough to blunt any criticism of the approach along the same lines.

 Our third, and most important, worry concerning foliation fixing and MTR is whether general relativity, so formulated, still has the necessary characteristics 1-4 that were deemed necessary for a theory to be susceptible to the relevant Machian relational interpretation of temporality.
-To investigate this point in the context of shape dynamics, we must consider the latter in a little more technical detail.
+To investigate this point in the context of shape dynamics we must consider the latter in a little more technical detail.
 The methodology for constructing the scale invariant 'dual theory' that Gomes et al. (2011) employ can be broken down into five distinct stages.
 We will briefly outline these in order to argue that the resulting theory can be understood in terms of the notion of Machian temporal relationalism that we have introduced.
-The first step is to explicitly identify the requisite symmetry that will be exchanged for foliation invariance.
-This is the quotient group denoted by \mathcal{C}/\mathcal{V} .
-Here \mathcal{C} is the (Abelian) group of conformal transformations on the (assumed to be compact) spatial three manifold, which in our notation is σ .
-The elements of this group are scalars $\phi : \sigma \to \mathbb{R}$ which are such that: